 These services are not contingent on RFS committing any specific amount of business to Custodian in trading commissions or assets in custody.
 RFS has an incentive to recommend that clients maintain their accounts with Pershing based on RFS's interest in receiving the services described above that benefit RFS's business rather than based on the interest of its clients in receiving the best value for custody services and the most favorable execution of their brokerage transactions.
 The availability of these useful services creates a financial incentive for RFS to recommend the Custodians for client accounts so RFS can continue to receive these services and avoid paying for them separately at RFS's own expense.
-Our interests conflict with our clients' interests in obtaining the lowest possible execution costs.
-This is a conflict of interest.
-RFS believes, however, that its recommendation and selection of Pershing as custodian and broker is in the best interests of its clients.
+Our interests conflict with our clients' interests in obtaining the lowest possible execution of Pershing as custodian and broker is in the best interests of its clients.
 Our decision to select Pershing is primarily supported by the scope, quality and price of its services (based on the factors discussed above - see "How We Select Brokers/Custodians") and not the services that benefit only RFS.